 When asked to show his NID card, Mosharaf Sardar, a boat resident, ran to get it.
 “I take good care of it.
 It gave us an identity.
 Maybe I don’t get any opportunity from it now but one day I definitely will,” said Mosharaf.
 As with many identity projects in South Asia, his name in English is spelled slightly differently on his ID card.

 The colourful, though straitened, conditions of the Sardar are now burdened further with the impact of climate change.
 Salinity is increasing in the coastal districts of Bangladesh as the sea rises.
 Bhola district — home to these fishers — is one of the 19 coastal districts of the country.
 The Meghna river, which is home to the fishers, flows into the Bay of Bengal.
-The fishers said that the fish are slow disappearing.
+The fishers said that the fish are slowly disappearing.

 “Before you could catch fish during most times of the year.
 Now there is no fish like before,” lamented Rustam Sardar.
 “The change has happened so fast, it’s shocking.”